 People don’t really give way to you so prepare to stop A LOT, the nicest car gets right of way half the time and there will be people, bikes, and traffic everywhere.

-There aren’t really any rules so just take your time, put the radio on, have your wits about you and try not to have a heart attack.
+There aren’t really any rules so just take your time, turn on the radio, have your wits about you and try not to have a heart attack.

 But, seriously though, now I’ve driven in Amman and survived I think I could drive anywhere.
 Next time, I would skip driving in Amman and rent a car after I leave to Petra and beyond.

 Explore Amman by foot